blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 [solution_name] will run a Conan Detector if either of the following is true:

-* [solution_name] finds or is provided via the detect.conan.lockfile.path property, a Conan lockfile.
-If no lockfile is provided, [solution_name] looks for a file named conan.lock.
+* [solution_name] finds or is provided via the *detect.conan.lockfile.path* property, a Conan lockfile.
+If no lockfile is provided, [solution_name] looks for a file named *conan.lock*.
 In this case, the Conan Lockfile detector runs and discovers dependency details using the contents of the Conan lockfile.
 For Conan version 1.x, the Conan Lockfile detector is preferred due to the additional information (package revisions) that may be provided by lockfiles.
 For Conan version 2.x, Conan CLI detector is preferred as a Conan 2.x lockfile is a flat list of all components rather than a graph.
 * [solution_name] finds a file named *conanfile.txt* or *conanfile.py*.
 In this case, a Conan CLI detector runs and discovers dependency details by running the *conan info* or *conan graph info* command on the Conan project and parsing the output.

 For Conan 1.x, in order for [solution_name] to generate dependency details that will reliably match components